 Carpal Tunnel Syndrome is caused by inflammation of tendons that surround the Carpal Tunnel.
 This inflammation presses down on the median nerve, which limits the proper connection of signals from the brain to the median nerve ends.

-This can result in numbness or tingling within the inside of the hand and fingers.
-Sometimes, the pain can even radiate upwards from the arm.
+This can result in pain and numbness within the inside of the hand and fingers.
+Sometimes, the pain can even radiate upwards from the hands, wrist, and arm.
 Often, a feeling of burning or itchiness can accompany the numbness.
 Swollen fingers are also not uncommon.
 General muscle weakness within the hand area is also commonplace, too.

 If you’ve ever had pain in your wrist, chances are you thought it was Carpal Tunnel Syndrome.
 It’s a well-known disorder that affects millions of Americans.
 However, there is a lot of misinformation that is out there regarding it.